MENDELEEV VS MODERN PERIODIC TABLE

 Uneven grouping of elements:

-In Mendeleev’s periodic table, coinage metals of copper, silver, and gold are, grouped together with very active alkali metals.
-Manganese metal was, grouped with halogens in the seventh group.
+In Mendeleev’s periodic table, coinage metals of copper, silver, and gold are, grouped with very active alkali metals.
+Manganese metal was grouped with halogens in the seventh group.
 The defects are rectified in the Modern periodic table.

 Position of isotopes:

-Isotopes with higher atomic weights could not, be accommodated in the Mendeleev’s table.
-As isotopes have same atomic number with the stale atom they do not need any separate location in the modern periodic table.
+Isotopes with higher atomic weights could not be accommodated in Mendeleev’s table.
+As isotopes have the same atomic number as the stale atom, they do not need any separate location in the modern periodic table.

-No reasons were, offered for the triad elements of viii group.
+- No reasons were offered for the triad elements of the viii group.
 No such special grouping is given in the modern table.